-Students are welcome to book appointments with our school nurses using the following link: https://sites.google.com/papakurahigh.school.nz/wellnesscentre/appointments-with-nurse
+Students are welcome to book appointments with one of our team, please use the following link:

+https://sites.google.com/papakurahigh.school.nz/phshauorahub/book-with-us?authuser=0

 Homework

 Homework is an important part of every student's education.
 It creates added learning opportunities for students and helps the relationship between families and the school.